-- Frequency: Except for ongoing monitoring, how often will you actually perform an assessment on the vendor?
+- How often will you gather core documents and perform a risk assessment on the vendor?

-Your oversight activities should tell you exactly where you need to pay most attention.
-So, focus on the risk that a vendor presents to you as an organization, and most importantly, the risk the vendor presents to that of your consumers' NPPI.
+Your oversight activities should tell you exactly where you need to pay the most attention.
+So, focus on the risk that a vendor presents to you as an organization and, most importantly, the vendor's risk to your customers and consumers.

 How can it go wrong?
 What's the impact?

-Per the policy and program guidance, this vendor should have undergone review of financials, BCP, DR, SOC, etc. The vendor management knew better than to actual perform a highly-detailed assessment of the vendor but did make the mistake of including it in their critical vendor list.
+Per the policy and program guidance, this vendor should have undergone a review of financials, business continuity plan (BCP), disaster recovery (DR), SOC, etc. The vendor management team knew better than to perform a highly-detailed assessment of the vendor.
+Still, it made the mistake of including it in their critical vendor list.

 It wasn't until the examiner reviewed the vendor list and requested annual assessment records of each of the listed vendors that the error was uncovered.
 The MRA recommended a revisit of vendor ratings and additional training for the vendor management staff.

 The takeaway here is to use common sense when looking at your vendor ratings.
-Don't overthink it and use the guidance below:
+Don't overthink it, and use the following guidance:

-- Is there business impact risk in using this vendor?
+- Is there a business impact risk in using this vendor?

 - Are they easily replaceable in the case of an outage?

-- Does the vendor have a strong BCP/DR plan in place to get back online in a timely fashion with minimal disruption?
+- Does the vendor have a strong BC/DR plan in place to get back online in a timely fashion with minimal disruption?

-- Does the vendor have system access or NPPI and consumer lending regulatory requirements?
+- Does the vendor have system access or NPPI or other confidential customer information?